6 Devotionals about Knowing God in Grief

 PRAYER AND PRAISE:

 Father, thank you that I can trust Your Word.
 You will not alter one bit of it.
 You will not change one promise.
 It is true that, for me, when my daughter went ahead, I had difficulty remembering your goodness.
-I thank You that, during those times, You were near to me—orchestrating the details of my life, ministering to me through others, and speaking to me through the truths of Your Word.
+I thank You that, during those times, You were near to me—arranging the details of my life, ministering to me through others, and speaking to me through the truths of Your Word.
 I am grateful that You are a just and loving God.
-That means I can trust that You will always do what You say, and You will always do what is right.
+That means I can trust You will always do what You say, and You will always do what is right.
 You are more wonderful than I comprehend, being unchanging in all of Your perfections forever.
 You are worthy of my life, goals, dreams, aims, and priorities.
 Have them all, my God.
 You have always been and will always be worthy—immutably to be worshiped.

 I know nothing, in a sense, in my Christian life and experience which is so comforting as the doctrine of the eternity and immutability of God.
 Of course, to the sinner it is one of the most terrifying of all the doctrines.
 In other words, God is eternally righteous.
 God is eternally holy.
 Is there anything more wonderful, especially in the modern world as it is?